Code-Institute-Submissions/queenisabaer-letter-match/README.md

 <details>
 <summary> Correct answer </summary>
 <br>
-Unfortunately, due to lack of time, I did not manage to set the background colors correctly for wrong or correct answers.<br>
+Unfortunately, due to lack of time, I did not manage to set the background colors for the letter row correctly for wrong or correct answers.<br>

 ![Mobile wireframe](documentation/wireframes/letter-match-game-mobil-correct.png)
 ![Desktop wireframe](documentation/wireframes/letter-match-game-desktop-correct.png)